Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 It works well for teams that never need to train too many people at the same time.
-You get unlimited documentation, an org chart and directory, as well as access to the amazing course creation tools.
+You get unlimited documentation, an org chart and directory, as well as access to customizable templates and branding.

-The Train plan starts at $99 per month and includes 10 seats.
-Additional seats cost $3 per month.
+The Scale plan starts at $12 per person per month and includes a 10 seat minimum.

-If your onboarding is tied to compliance or certifications, I’d recommend the Train plan or potentially Scale.
+If your onboarding is tied to compliance or certifications, we’d recommend the Scale plan or potentially Unlimited.

 It has integrations with popular HR software and ATS to eliminate manual entry as employees move through your system.
 You’ll get additional royalty-free content to use in your courses, as well as additional channels to contact customer support.

 As you can see, Trainual doesn’t really get more expensive as you grow.
-Yes, you have to upgrade, but you are never paying more than $10 a user per month on any plan.
-The low cost of additional seats is amazing for small businesses that may have sudden influxes of new trainees one month and none the next.
+Yes, you have to upgrade, but you are never paying more than $12 a user per month on either the Train or Scale plan.

 Bottom line: Trainual is a great tool for training new hires that fits within the small business budget and time scope.